-The Reading Specialist concentration of the Literacy/Reading Specialist Graduate Certificate is designed for educators with at least one year of teaching experience who already hold a master's degree and wish to now develop the expertise needed to serve as reading specialists or literacy leaders.
-Graduates will explore how literacy develops across the life span, study research-based instructional and assessment practices, develop the skills necessary to serve as literacy leaders, and prepare to make a profound difference in the literacy development of diverse learners.
+The Reading Specialist (K-12) concentration of the Literacy/Reading Specialist Graduate Certificate is designed for educators with at least one year of teaching experience who already hold a master's degree and are interested in developing the expertise needed to serve as reading specialists or literacy leaders.
+Graduates will gain an in-depth understanding of literacy development, study scientifically-based literacy research and evidence-based instructional and assessment practices, develop the skills necessary to serve as literacy leaders, and prepare to make a profound difference in the literacy development of diverse learners.

 A reading/literacy specialist is an educational professional focused on the literacy achievement of K–12 students.
 Reading/literacy specialists work with students who are experiencing difficulties with reading and writing at all levels.
 They also have the skills, knowledge, and dispositions to effectively collaborate with general education teachers to improve literacy instruction in the classroom.